omar-cardenas/MonitorScraper/README.md

 ### Output options:
-- Can display data scraped by printing out database contents, creating pandas dataframe, or running Flask app.
+- Can display data by printing out the database contents, creating pandas dataframe, or displaying webpage.

 ### Crontab command:
 Directions for automating script every 12 hours